midimaster21b/midimaster21b.github.io/_drafts/gnu-radio-bfsk.md

       <figcaption><b>Figure 1.2</b> BFSK Source Flow Diagram for a Closed Loop System</figcaption>
     </figure>
    </center>

+   The repeat block repeats the byte received from the source for *interpolation* samples. **Determine an appropriate equation for the interpolation value of the repeat block using the variables you established in the previous step.**

+   **A)** The interpolation value of the repeat block should be **samp_rate / bits_per_second**

 1. Create the flow diagram for the modulator.